 To run these blocks, you have to click them.

-Remember from earlier, though, that you can make code run when the flag is clicked.
+Remember from earlier, that you can make code run when the flag is clicked.

-There’s the wave animation, and both sprites start talking.
+There is the wave animation and both sprites start talking.

 Two characters talking at the same time is hard to follow.

-Each character talks for 2 seconds now, so change the value of this block to 2 seconds.
+Each character talks for two seconds now, so change the value of this block to two seconds.

 Click the flag to test.

-Click back on the first sprite that talks, add a “wait” block, and change the value to two seconds, then add another Say Block.
+Click back on the first sprite that talks and add a Wait Block and change the value to two seconds, then add another Say Block.

 While you sequence dialogue between the two sprites, test often so you catch mistakes as they happen.

-If two sprites talk at the same time, read your code in the order that it runs to help find the “bug” or unexpected behavior.
+If two sprites talk at the same time, move your code and the order that it runs to help find the bug or unexpected behavior.

 Continue to build as complex of a story as you'd like.

-After you’ve told a story, move on to the next page to learn about more ways to add code to this project using the add-ons.
+After you've told your story, move on to the next page to learn about more ways to add code to this project using the add-ons.

-Now, it’s your turn: Add two sprites.
-Add a "go to front" block to the water sprite.
+Now it's your turn, add two sprites, then add a Go to Front Block to the water sprite.